 If a nominee is unable or unwilling to serve, the shares to be voted for such nominee that are represented by proxies will be voted for any substitute nominee designated by the Board of Directors.
-If a quorum is present at the Annual Meeting, the nominee for Class I director receiving the highest number of votes cast, in person or by proxy, will be elected to serve as Class I director.
+The Company did not receive any stockholder nominations for director.
+If a quorum is present at the Annual Meeting, the 14 nominees receiving the highest number of votes cast, in person or by proxy, will be elected to serve.
 Abstentions and broker nonvotes will have no effect on the election of directors.
-If not otherwise specified, proxies will be voted "FOR" the nominee for Class I director listed below.
+If not otherwise specified, proxies will be voted "FOR" the nominees for director named above.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF THE CLASS I NOMINEE NAMED BELOW.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" ELECTION OF EACH NOMINEE NAMED ABOVE.